What Does It Cost to Build an AI System in 2026? A Practical Look at LLM Pricing

 • Best for: Google Cloud-native applications, user-facing document insights

-• Best for: Budget-sensitive workflows, startups, multilingual document parsing
+• Best for: Budget-sensitive workflows, multilingual parsing, and custom back-office automation

 These document intelligence pipelines are highly modular, meaning you can mix and match components (OCR + LLM) depending on your budget and use case.